databrickslabs/migrate/README.md

-  --libs                Log all the libs for the environment --clusters            Log all the clusters for the environment --jobs                Log all the job configs for the environment --metastore           Log all the metastore table definitions --azure               Run on Azure.
+  --libs                Log all the libs for the environment --clusters            Log all the clusters for the environment --jobs                Log all the job configs for the environment --metastore           log all the metastore table definitions --database DATABASE   Database name to export for the metastore.
+Single
+                        database name supported
+  --iam IAM             IAM Instance Profile to export metastore entires --skip-failed         Skip retries for any failed exports.
+  --azure               Run on Azure.
 (Default is AWS) --profile PROFILE     Profile to parse the credentials --export-home EXPORT_HOME
-                        User workspace name to export, typically the users email address --no-ssl-verification
+                        User workspace name to export, typically the users email address
-                        Disable SSL verification
   --silent              Silent all logging of export operations.
+  --no-ssl-verification
+                        Set Verify=False when making http requests.
+  --debug               Enable debug logging
 ```

 Import help text:
 ```
 $ python import_db.py --help
-usage: import_db.py [-h] [--users] [--workspace] [--libs] [--clusters]
+usage: import_db.py [-h] [--users] [--workspace] [--archive-missing] [--libs]
+                    [--clusters] [--jobs] [--metastore] [--skip-failed]
-                    [--jobs] [--metastore] [--azure] [--profile PROFILE]
+                    [--azure] [--profile PROFILE] [--no-ssl-verification]
+                    [--silent] [--debug]

 Import user workspace artifacts into Databricks

 optional arguments:
   -h, --help            show this help message and exit --users               Import all the users and groups from the logfile.
-  --workspace        Import all notebooks from export dir into the workspace.
+  --workspace           Import all notebooks from export dir into the
+                        workspace.
   --archive-missing     Import all missing users into the top level /Archive/
                         directory.
-  --libs             Import all the libs from the logfile into the workspace.
+  --libs                Import all the libs from the logfile into the
+                        workspace.
   --clusters            Import all the cluster configs for the environment --jobs                Import all job configurations to the environment.
   --metastore           Import the metastore to the workspace.
+  --skip-failed         Skip retries for any failed exports.
   --azure               Run on Azure.
 (Default is AWS) --profile PROFILE     Profile to parse the credentials --no-ssl-verification
-                     Disable SSL verification
+                        Set Verify=False when making http requests.
   --silent              Silent all logging of import operations.
+  --debug               Enable debug logging
 ```